huijing/slides/chinese-web-typography/README.md

 There is also 有字库, out of Shanghai, that offers various methods of implementing their fonts on your website.
 You can do it via CSS like how its done on Google Fonts, or load the font files via Javascript.
 They also offer SDK support for Java, PHP and NodeJS.
 The documentation is pretty good, but unfortunately, it's all in Chinese.

 Type foundries have gotten into the game as well.
-DynaComware are the guys who made PingFang, LiSong Pro and a number of other fonts that shipped with macOS.
+DynaComware are the guys who made PingFang, LiSong Pro and a number of other Chinese fonts that shipped with macOS.
 Their service is known as DynaFont Online.
 Arphic Technology who made the AR PL fonts found on Ubuntu, have their own service called iFontCloud.

 But at the end of the day, we still need to keep in mind that CJK fonts weigh in on a megabyte scale.
 The font hosting services do offer optimisations like lazy loading and dynamic subsetting, so hopefully that helps.
 If you want to serve your own fonts, there are also tools available to help reduce the size of your font files.

 If I'm building a non-Chinese site, I always turn to Font Squirrel to generate my webfonts, because subsetting.
 Font Squirrel's web font generator allows for a very granular level of customisation that I haven't found in other tools.
 There is a desktop application for Mac called FontPrep, which does subsetting quite well too.

 Font Spider is an open-source command line tool that does smart webfont compression and conversion.
-It offers the ability to subset the fonts being used on the site.
-It seems they all like to use animals for branding.
+It offers the ability to subset the fonts based on the glyphs being used on your site.
+Somehow, it seems they all like to use animals for branding.

-And if you're really concerned about speed and page weight, you can simply choose not to use any webfonts at all, because honestly, I think that system fonts shipped with the newer OSes are getting much better.
+But if you're really concerned about speed and page weight, you can simply choose not to use any webfonts at all, because honestly, I think that system fonts shipped with the newer OSes are getting much better.

 I personally use a hybrid technique, where the body text is set in a system font, but for the big titles and display text, where there is a limited number of characters I know will not change much over time, I generate webfonts containing only those glyphs, which makes the font file much much smaller than the full character set.